 Keep your possessions out of sight: prominently positioned jewellery, laptops, digital tablets, and smartphones can be a prime target for thieves.

 For the period of your holiday, cancel postal deliveries: the sight of letters and free newspapers sticking out of your letterbox is a godsend for thieves.
 Unless you have somebody housesitting, Royal Mail plc offers a service known as Keepsafe.
-Starting from £13.50 for a maximum of 17 days, it takes five days to set up.
 All the parcels and letters, which would have otherwise been sticking out, would be kept securely by the Royal Mail, then delivered to you on the nearest posting day after your return.
 You can also extend the term from 17 days to 66 days.

 Do not pack for your holiday in full view of the neighbourhood: you never know who could be watching you when you place your surfboard on the roof rack.
 If you’re waiting for a taxi to the railway station or airport, do not wheel your luggage out of the house till the taxi arrives.